track02/KRC_Workthrough/README.md

 KR-C-Exercises
 ==============

-Exercise Solutions for Kernighan & Ritchie The C Programming Language
+Exercise Solutions for The C Programming Language.

 TODO: